Full list of US 2023 federal holiday dates

 Related: WWII veteran who asked for 100 cards gets thousands

 Every year, the holiday, which celebrates the birth of Jesus, is celebrated on the 25th of December.
-This year, the religious holiday falls on a Monday, which means that those who celebrate will receive the day off.
+This year, the religious holiday falls on a Monday, which means that those who celebrate, and many other employees, will receive the day off.

 First introduced by Congress in 1885 when it was decided that federal employees should have certain days off from work, the list of US federal holidays is made up of 11 days of significance that Americans recognise - and celebrate.